Indian passport: Types of Indian passport

-In addition, selected passport offices in India as well as overseas missions were authorised to issue regular India-Bangladesh Passport to Indian nationals resident in West Bengal and the North-Eastern States, India-Sri Lanka Passport to Indian nationals resident in Tamil Nadu and Puducherry and the India-Pakistan Passport to Indian nationals whose ancestral homes lay on the other side of the Radcliffe Line.
+In addition, select passport offices in India, as well as overseas missions, were authorised to issue regular India-Bangladesh Passport to Indian nationals resident in West Bengal and the North-Eastern States; India-Sri Lanka Passport to Indian nationals resident in Tamil Nadu and Puducherry; and the India-Pakistan Passport to Indian nationals whose ancestral homes lay on the other side of the Radcliffe Line.
 These three passports respectively permitted travel to Bangladesh, Sri Lanka and Pakistan only and were not valid for travel to other foreign countries.
-Both India and Bangladesh stopped issuing the Indo-Bangladesh Passport in 2013 due to changes in ICAO regulations.
+Both India and Bangladesh stopped issuing the India-Bangladesh Passport in 2013 due to changes in ICAO regulations.

+Tatkaal and SVP

-Tatkaal and SVPTatkaal Passports (for urgent needs), and Short Validity Passport (SVP) are also available and these are likely considered Ordinary Passports once issued.
+Tatkaal Passports (for urgent needs), and Short Validity Passport (SVP) are also available and these are likely considered Ordinary Passports once issued.

-e-Passports

-The need for e-Passports (or Biometric passport) in India was realised in the late 2010s.
-Till early 2022, the government issued 20,000 official and diplomatic e-passports, but not to ordinary citizens of India.
-The government had issued the first e-passport to former President of India, Pratibha Patil in 2008.

-The Union government officially announced to roll out e-passports on the lines of international standards for Indian citizens in the 2022-23 fiscal year.
-The Union Finance Minister Nirmala Sitharaman announced the same during the Union Budget 2022 address to the Loksabha.
-ICAO compliant passports with embedded electronic chip and digital inlays have been aimed for speedy immigration checks and high security.
-For the roll out of e-Passports, the Ministry of External Affairs entered into a contract with the Tata Consultancy Services.
-This has been officially termed as Passport Seva Programme V2.0.